Mission: Impossible – Ghost Protocol: Development

-Despite Mission: Impossible III (2006) earning less than its predecessors at the box office, its critical reception was much better than that of its predecessor Mission: Impossible 2 (2000) and Paramount Pictures was keen on developing a fourth film in the Mission: Impossible film series.
+Despite Mission: Impossible III (2006) earning less than its predecessors at the box office, Paramount Pictures was keen on developing a fourth film in the Mission: Impossible film series.
 In August 2009, Josh Appelbaum and André Nemec were hired to write the film's screenplay.
-Because of other commitments, J. J. Abrams said that it was unlikely for him to return as director but made note that he would produce the film alongside Tom Cruise.
+Due to commitments to his film Super 8, J. J. Abrams said that it was unlikely for him to return as director but made note that he would produce the film alongside Tom Cruise.
 By March 2010, director Brad Bird was in talks to direct the film (beating out other contenders such as Ruben Fleischer and Edgar Wright) with Cruise returning to star as Ethan Hunt.

 The film was originally announced with the working title of Mission: Impossible 4 and code-named "Aries" during early production.
 By August 2010, title considerations did not include the Mission: Impossible 4 name, and thought was given to omitting the specific term "Mission: Impossible", which Variety compared to Christopher Nolan's Batman sequel film The Dark Knight.
 In late October 2010, the title was confirmed as Mission: Impossible – Ghost Protocol.